Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Introduction

 Let us now turn to the subject of stability.
 Combining Theorem~\ref{thm:as} with the results of \cite{stab}, it turns out to be possible to prove that the solutions to which Theorem~\ref{thm:as} applies are also future stable.
-Let us begin by introducing the terminology necessary in order to make a formal statement of this result.
-Let $(M,g)$ be a time oriented $n+1$-dimensional Lorentz manifold.
-We say that $(\sfx,U)$ are \textit{canonical local coordinates} if $\d_{\sfx^{0}}$ is future oriented timelike on $U$ and $g(\d_{\sfx^{i}}|_{\xi},\d_{\sfx^{j}}|_{\xi})$, $i,j=1,\dots,n$, are the components of a positive definite metric for every $\xi\in U$; cf. \cite[p.
-87]{stab}.
-If $p\in P_{\xi}$ for some $\xi\in U$, we then define
+In the present subsection, we begin by introducing the terminology necessary in order to make a formal statement of this result.